Ibrahimovic ruled out of Euro 2020 with injury

 What happened to Ibrahimovic?

-The veteran forward was competing in the midfield for a ball when he went down with what appeared to be a non-contact injury.
+The veteran forward was competing for a ball when he went down with what appeared to be a non-contact injury.
 He persisted for a couple of minutes but ultimately needed to be replaced by Ante Rebic.

 After the match, Pioli said: “Ibra wasn't fit before the game, now he feels pain in his knee and we hope it's nothing too serious.”